sstsimulator/sst-docs/docs/contribute/get-involved.md

 ## Steps to Download the Git Repo and Submit Changes

-**General operations when updating the sst-website content:**
+**General operations when updating the sst-docs content:**
    - Ensure Node is installed on development machine.
-   - Fork and then clone the sst-website repository.
+   - Fork and then clone the sst-docs repository.
    - Create a feature branch from your fork's master branch on your local repo.
-   - cd into sst-website/website
+   - cd into sst-docs/website
    - Initialize Docusaurus
       - ```> npm install```
    - Test local hosting operation